realpython/python-guide/docs/writing/documentation.rst

 **TODOs** are special comments that a developer write as a reminder for later use.
 It is said that its original intent was that someone might, one day, search for the string "TODO" in the code base and actually roll their sleeves and start *to do the TODOs*.
-There is no avalaible record that it ever happened.
+There is no available record that it ever happened.
 However, TODOs comment are still very useful, because they mark the current limits of the code, and it is not unlikely that, when required to add a new behavior to the actual code, looking at the TODOs will show where to start.

-**Do not use triple-quote strings to comment code.** A common operation when modifiying code is to comment out some lines or even a full function or class definition.
-This can be done by adding triple-quotes around the code block to be skipped, but this is not a good pratice, because line-oriented command-line tools such as ``grep`` will not be aware that the commented code is inactive.
+**Do not use triple-quote strings to comment code.** A common operation when modifying code is to comment out some lines or even a full function or class definition.
+This can be done by adding triple-quotes around the code block to be skipped, but this is not a good practice, because line-oriented command-line tools such as ``grep`` will not be aware that the commented code is inactive.
 It is better to add hashes at the proper indentation level for every commented line.
 Good editors allow to do this with few keystrokes (ctrl-v on Vim).